radical-collaboration/facts/docs/source/quickstart.rst

 assume FACTS resides outside the container in ``$HOME/facts`` and mounts it within the container as ``/opt/facts``.
 At the moment, the docker environment appears to work fairly reliably when using localhost as the resource, but working with remote resources will require additional configuration.

+The sandbox directory resides within the container at ``~/radical.pilot.sandbox``.
+You will likely wish to keep an eye on the size of this directory if you are doing runs that involve large files.

 To install FACTS through Docker please follow the steps below: